STAT545-UBC-students/hw02-aleurcelay/hw02_gapminder_dplyr.md

     ## [1] "list"

-When printing `gapminder` I can see the variables of the data set are arranged in columns and the observations of these variables are arranged in rows.
+When printing `head(gapminder)` I can see the variables of the data set and the first rows.
+The data is arranged in columns, and the observations of these variables are arranged in rows.
 This is a two dimensional object that holds different types of data.
 I know this object is a data frame.

 The function `typeof()` determines the (R internal) type or storage mode of an object.
 The type of this data set is a **list**.
 A list in R